The Quick Version

 • Will it build trust or trigger resistance?

-Consider this cold email: "Our revolutionary AI platform leverages cutting-edge machine learning to streamline your workflows and boost productivity."
+Take this landing page headline: "Our major AI platform uses modern machine learning to simplify your workflows and boost productivity."

-A grammar checker gives this a clean bill of health.
+A grammar checker gives it a clean bill of health.
 No errors, good readability score, appropriate professional tone.
-But a message analyzer reveals: it uses zero specific evidence (Strategic Clarity gap), it only resonates with high-Openness buyers (Personality coverage: ~25%), and "revolutionary" and "cutting-edge" trigger skepticism in analytical buyers (Engagement gap).
+But a content analyzer reveals: zero specific evidence (Strategic Clarity gap), resonance with only high-Openness readers (Personality coverage: ~25%), and "major" plus "modern" triggering skepticism in analytical audience segments (Engagement gap).

-The email is perfectly written.
-It will also underperform because it is psychologically misaligned with 75% of its audience.
+Perfectly written.
+And it'll underperform because it's psychologically misaligned with 75% of the audience.

 AI content generators like ChatGPT have a similar blindspot.
-They can produce fluent, well-structured content, but they default to generic patterns that lack personality specificity.
-Without personality context, AI-generated content tends toward the same middle-of-the-road tone that fails to activate any psychological trigger strongly enough to drive action.
+They produce fluent, well-structured content, but they rely on generic patterns instead of personality-matched language.
+Without audience context, AI-generated copy lands on safe, middle-of-the-road language that fails to activate any psychological trigger strongly enough to drive action.

-A messaging framework is a structured system for creating consistent, effective communications across your organization.
-Without one, each team member writes from their own personality defaults, creating inconsistent buyer experiences.
+A content messaging framework is a structured system for creating consistent, effective marketing content across your organization.
+Without one, each team member writes from their own personality defaults, and your audience gets a different experience depending on who created the piece.

-A psychology-informed messaging framework adds personality adaptation guidelines so your team can systematically reach all buyer types.
-Here is how to build one:
+A psychology-informed framework adds personality adaptation guidelines so your team can systematically reach all audience segments.
+Building one takes four steps:

 1. Define your messaging matrix